Hardcore punk in the United Kingdom: South East England

 Southampton and Brighton in South East England have cultivated some of the most prominent bands in hardcore, punk and metalcore.
 In Brighton: Poison Girls were one of the most prominent and influential groups in the late-1970s and early-1980s anarcho-punk scene.
 Dead Swans played a large part in the 2000s hardcore scene, with NME listing their album Sleepwalkers as one of "the best hardcore albums of all time".
 Architects were a frontrunner of the late-2000s British metalcore scene.

 In Southampton: Bury Tomorrow have gained significant attention since debuting in the late-2000s.
 Metal Hammer described them as "a formidable force in the metalcore realm today".
-Our Time Down Here began as a fast hardcore band.
-On their 2012 second album, they pursued a more melodic, horror-influenced style, which would go on to influence a wave of Southampton horror punk groups, that included Creeper and Miss Vincent.
+Our Time Down Here began as a fast hardcore band, however on their 2012 second album, they pursued a more melodic, horror punk-influenced style.
+This would go on to influence a wave of Southampton horror punk groups, that included Creeper and Miss Vincent.